MarvNC/twitter-rss-discord-webhook/readme.md

 - Install dependencies: `pnpm install`
 - Run the script: `npm start`

+> ![IMPORTANT]
+> This script only works on Node versions 18 and above.

 ## Settings

 The `settings.json` file contains the following configuration: